pattonsgirl/Spring2022-CEG2350/Labs/Lab04/README.md

 Create a file named `grepdata.txt` in your `Lab04` folder.
 Put the contents of [grepdata.txt](grepdata.txt) in the file.
 Use `grep` or `egrep` to complete the searches below.
 Only write the command that makes the required match.
 DO NOT paste the results.

 1. Print all lines that contain a phone number with an extension (the letter x or X followed by four digits).
+   - Your answer must use the \{ and \} repetition specifier.
 2. Print all lines that begin with three digits followed by a blank.
    - Your answer must use the \{ and \} repetition specifier.
-3. Print all lines that contain a date.
+3. Print all lines that contain a date after the year 2000.
-   - Hint: this is a very simple pattern.
-It does not have to work for any year before 2000.
 4. Print all lines that contain CA in either uppercase or lowercase.
 5. Print all lines that contain an email address (they have an @ in them), preceded by the line number.